 First make sure you get the best quality meat you can afford.
 If you have a good quality piece of meat, it requires nothing more than kosher salt and pepper for seasoning and a hot oven.

-This recipe for Prime Rib recipe come from the Time-Life Series, The Cooking of the British Isles, 1969.
+This Prime Rib recipe come from the Time-Life Series, The Cooking of the British Isles, 1969.

 At what temperature should prime rib be roasted?

 For best results, bring your roast out of the refrigerator at least an hour before you plan on roasting it so it is not ice cold.
 The method this recipe uses starts the prime rib at a temperature of 500 F. After 20 minutes, reduce the oven to 350 degrees F. and continue cooking until done.

 What temperature should prime rib be cooked?